-The Aerospace Engineering Sciences Bachelor of Science degree is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, under the General Criteria and the Aerospace Engineering Program Criteria.
+The Aerospace Engineering Sciences Bachelor of Science degree is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, under the General Criteria and the Aerospace and Similarly Named Engineering Programs Program Criteria.
 The program was first accredited in 1948.

 In accord with the requirements of ABET, we have defined a set of career and professional accomplishments (Program Educational Objectives) that we are preparing our graduates to achieve approximately 3-5 years after graduation.